FAQ for Employers

 Why are jobs only posted for 47 hours?

 Jobs are only posted for 47 hours because of the volume of jobs we receive.
 Students are very good at checking jobs daily, so chances are your job will be seen by most before it expires.
-However, you may request to have it reposted.
+However, you may request for to have it posted for longer than 47 hours if necessary.

 Why are students in unrelated disciplines applying for my job?